kaushik333/Diversity-promoting-online-sampling-for-streaming-video-summarization/README.md

 The code is designed for 2 scenarios:
 1. Using the VSUMM dataset
-2. Streaming from webcam - takes live video stream for 2 minutes (change to as desired).
+2. Streaming from webcam - takes live video stream for 2 minutes (change the duration as desired).

 Note: This is only the implementation of the proposed method in the paper [1].